cxxr/long-evans/README.md

 The included AWS Lambda backdoor does nothing as it is just a test, but a more interesting one could be written easily.

+This is to be used for research and penetration testing purposes only.
+Do not use this to commit any crime.

 # Usage

 Example usage: